aws-samples/cfn-multus-eks-managed-ng/README.md

 aws ec2 create-subnet-cidr-reservation --subnet-id [YOUR_MULTUS_SUBNET1] --cidr 10.0.4.128/25 --reservation-type explicit
 aws ec2 create-subnet-cidr-reservation --subnet-id [YOUR_MULTUS_SUBNET2] --cidr 10.0.6.128/25 --reservation-type explicit
 ````
+3. Through the CloudFormation console, create a LaunchTeamplte using `eks-mng-lct-userdata.yaml`.
+This CFN template would create LaunchTemplate for the EKS managed nodegroup.
+   * You can define instance type/size, ssh key pair, and tag for each node.
+   * *MultusSubnets* - list of subnets to create multus interfaces from.
+   * *MultusSecurityGroupIds* - Security Group (or list of Security Groups) applied to multus interface(s).
+Note that, the number of MultusSecurityGroupIds doesn't match with number of MultusSubnets you selected, then only the first Security Group will be used for all Multus subnets listed.
+If you want to implement each individual Security Group for each Multus subnet, then you have to match selected numbers of Security Groups and Multus Subnets.

-3. JFYI, LaunchTemplate CFN has a specific userData to create ENI(s) and attach it to the instance before kubelet runs.
+   JFYI, LaunchTemplate CFN has a specific userData to create ENI(s) and attach it to the instance before kubelet runs.
 ````
 UserData:
 Fn::Base64: !Sub